THIS DATE IN HISTORY: May 30

 1985: The Edmonton Oilers roll to their second Stanley Cup championship by defeating the Philadelphia Flyers 8-3 in Game 5 of the Final at Northlands Coliseum.

 Jari Kurri matches the single-season Stanley Cup Playoff record by scoring his 19th goal 4:54 into the first period; he ties the mark set by Reggie Leach of the Flyers in 1976.
-The primary assist goes to Wayne Gretzky, who wins the Conn Smythe Trophy as playoff MVP after setting single-season playoff records with 30 assists and 47 points.
+The primary assist goes to Wayne Gretzky, who is voted winner of the Conn Smythe Trophy as playoff MVP after setting single-season playoff records with 30 assists and 47 points.
 He finishes plus-28 in Edmonton's 18 playoff games.